darrenchay/ministry-planner/README.md

 # ministry-planner
+This is a web app created for churches to streamline the scheduling of volunteers in the various ministries for events.
+Built mainly in react with MongoDB
 # Notes to developers
 - DO NOT PUSH TO MAIN DIRECTLY
 - When assigned a pull request, review the code to see if everything is ok then approve or add comments